GNMX-UA/GNMX/readme.md

 ## Configuring the simulation
 When in need for more precision, use the 'precision mode' at the top, this will turn the sliders into input boxes which allow for more precision such as 0.001.

-The graphs will only plot a subset of the simulated data to keep the simulation realtime.
+The graphs will only plot a subset of the simulated data to keep the simulation real-time.
 They will automatically remove data after 30 000 ticks, this can be turned off with the 'forget' option.

 ## Installing